gardener/gardener/docs/concepts/controller-manager.md

 * `concurrentSyncs`: The amount of goroutines scheduled for reconciling events.
 * `ttlNonShootEvents`: When an event reaches this time-to-live it gets deleted unless it is a Shoot-related event (defaults to `1h`, equivalent to the `event-ttl` default).

+{{% alert color="warning"  title="Warning" %}}
-> :warning: In addition, you should also configure the `--event-ttl` for the kube-apiserver to define an upper-limit of how long Shoot-related events should be stored.
+In addition, you should also configure the `--event-ttl` for the kube-apiserver to define an upper-limit of how long Shoot-related events should be stored.
 The `--event-ttl` should be larger than the `ttlNonShootEvents` or this controller will have no effect.
+{{% /alert %}}

 ### [`ExposureClass` Controller](../../pkg/controllermanager/controller/exposureclass)